 Live your dreams.

 I could not forget how it felt to dive with Manta rays in Thailand, so I decided I want to become a professional diver.
 But the idea of doing the training in a dive shop was not enough for me at this time.
 It just seemed to be too selfish for me.
 Because of my love with nature, I decided to look for marine conservation projects instead.
 And that‘s how everything started.
 I found a suitable project in Mexico.
 The decision was made and after a year of preparation, selling (almost all) of my belongings and working, working and working in up to 5 different jobs at the same time to get all the necessary money, I left Germany in spring 2017 to go to Mexico.
 First, as a volunteer in the project, I lived there for 6 months in the middle of the jungle in more than simple conditions.
 We had no running water, no internet and just a little solar power.
 Almost every day, we dove to protect the sea, collected data, did different trainings and got lectures.
 Of course, we also did a lot of beach cleans.
 I can tell you, having these experiences changes.
 I decided to quit my old job as a software engineer and stayed in the project as a team member.
 Hooked by all the diving and training of volunteers I decided to leave the camp a month earlier than planned.
 I went to the next city and became a diving instructor.
-After that, I stayed in a dive shop in Mexico for another 4 months, before moving on to Malta in spring of 2018, where I am currently living with my fiancée and our baby on the way.
+After that, I stayed in a dive shop in Mexico for another 4 months, before moving on to Malta in spring of 2018.
+There we lived for over two years, even our daughter was born there.
+Currently, I’m working and living in Leipzig: as a web developer in my company it bienen web solutions developing sustainable website with a low carbon footprint, as well as a diving instructor in our diving school Just Leave Bubbles.

 The impressions in Mexico have changed me a lot and made me even more aware of how important it is to protect our environment.
 Due to my close connection to nature, I have had always a respectful and sustainable approach to my environment.
 No garbage was left in the forest, no plant damaged.
 But it took me until the end of 2016, just before I wanted to leave Germany, that for the first time I was dealing more consciously with sustainability and the consequences of my daily behaviour.
 Although I had already implemented small changes by then, the big turn came at this point.
 With the begin of the European Week of Waste Prevention 2016, I started a challenge: I didn‘t want to cause any plastic waste for 4 weeks.
 From 4 weeks, I expanded it to several months, until I left Germany.
 Since then, I try to live as garbage-saving, minimalistic and environmentally friendly as possible, no matter what country I am in.
 With my knowledge, I try to inspire and help other people because I am convinced that we can make a difference together.
 That‘s why besides tips and experiences from my travels and stays abroad I‘ll also inform you about sustainable travel on my blog.
 Additionally, I‘ll share advice, experiences and recipes how you generally can improve your environmental footprint – no matter what country you live in.
 Join me on a greener journey around the world where all of us can contribute to change and to preserve our wonderful nature.
 It is nature that gives us life.
 Nature lets us breathe.
 That’s why we have to protect and preserve it.